Last updated 04/15/2023 — accessed:

 Statement about Academic Misconduct

 Students in this course will be expected to comply with the University of Pittsburgh’s Policy on Academic Integrity.
 Any student suspected of violating this obligation for any reason during the semester will be required to participate in the procedural process as outlined in the University Guidelines on Academic Integrity.
 When you submit assignments with your name on them in this course, you are signifying that the work contained therein is all yours, unless otherwise cited or referenced.
 Any ideas or materials taken from another source for either written or oral use must be fully acknowledged.
+This includes output taken from ChatGPT or other AI models.
 If you are unsure about the expectations for completing an assignment or taking a test or exam, be sure to seek clarification beforehand.

 To learn more about Academic Integrity, visit the Academic Integrity Guide for an overview of the topic.
 For hands-on practice, complete the tutorial on Understanding and Avoiding Plagiarism.